Luen/scrape_yotpo_reviews/README.md

 # Yotpo Reviews Scraper
 This project contains a Node.js script using Puppeteer to scrape reviews from websites using Yotpo for customer reviews.

-Note that this is a learning project for myself and I'm a hobbyist programmer.

-# Description
 The script navigates through the reviews section of a specified URL, dynamically handling modals and popups, and iterates through paginated review data.
 It extracts key information such as the reviewer's name, rating, review title, review description, and date of the review.
+Then returns that data as an array.

+Note that this is a learning project for myself and I'm a hobbyist programmer.

 # Features
 - Dynamic Modal Handling: Utilizes MutationObserver to detect and remove modals and popups that may interfere with scraping.